Psychoemt/hello-world/README.md

 # hello-world
 introductory repository
-Hi folks, just created this to use as my java projects as I learn.
+Hi folks, just created this to use as my python projects as I learn.